arraywaves/gitea-migrate/README.md

 ## Security Note

 **Important:** The current version of this project does not yet implement origin restriction for incoming webhook requests.
-This means that, in its current state, the endpoint could potentially process requests from unknown sources.
+This means that in its current state, the webhook endpoint could potentially process requests from unknown sources.
 A planned improvement is to add security measures to restrict and validate the origin of incoming webhook requests.
+For now please ensure `MIRROR_MODE` is set to `poll`.

 ## Future Improvements

-- Implement origin restriction for enhanced security
+- Implement origin restriction for enhanced security (webhook mode)
-- Add more comprehensive error handling and logging
+- Implement rate limiting to prevent abuse (webhook mode)
 - Expand test coverage
-- Implement rate limiting to prevent abuse

 ## License